 Back in 2008, Ian’s Pizza in Madison, WI partnered with their local fire department for surprise fire alarm inspections in their community.
 “We visited homes with the fire department to check fire alarms,” the owner Lexy Fraustschy explained to us in a case study.
 “If the alarm worked, people would get a free pizza.
 We got coverage from local television stations, and the word of mouth travelled to a couple of radio stations.”

 Work with other small businesses in your area to co-promote your business.
 Piece Brewery in Chicago, IL regularly partners with local restaurants and chefs to create and promote new menu items, at both locations.
 Often, these trendy menu items end up in the local news.
+We discussed ways you can partner with other local businesses in Restaurant Marketing: Grow Your Customer Base with Co-Promotions.

 There are endless possibilities and strategies to create newsworthy events.
 Work with your team to brainstorm ideas, and keep up with the latest trends.